amitmerchant1990/NotesAppAndroid/README.md

 Take notes on the GO. :blush:

-- An application I'm trying to build to learn some of(if not most) the aspects of android application developement.
+- An application through which I'm trying to learn some of(if not most) the aspects of Android application developement.
 I'll try to learn most out of it.

 Things I've used so far
 =======================